Raymond James & Associates Sells 1,129 Shares of Assurant, Inc. (NYSE:AIZ)

-Raymond James & Associates lowered its holdings in shares of Assurant, Inc. (NYSE:AIZ – Free Report) by 10.5% during the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The institutional investor owned 9,617 shares of the financial services provider’s stock after selling 1,129 shares during the quarter.
-Raymond James & Associates’ holdings in Assurant were worth $1,209,000 as of its most recent filing with the Securities and Exchange Commission.
+Raymond James & Associates trimmed its holdings in shares of Assurant, Inc. (NYSE:AIZ – Free Report) by 10.5% in the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The fund owned 9,617 shares of the financial services provider’s stock after selling 1,129 shares during the quarter.
+Raymond James & Associates’ holdings in Assurant were worth $1,209,000 at the end of the most recent reporting period.

 Insider Activity at Assurant

-In related news, CAO Francesca Luthi sold 3,700 shares of Assurant stock in a transaction dated Monday, August 7th.
-The shares were sold at an average price of $142.99, for a total transaction of $529,063.00.
-Following the completion of the transaction, the chief accounting officer now directly owns 11,132 shares of the company’s stock, valued at approximately $1,591,764.68.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-In related news, CFO Richard S. Dziadzio sold 4,000 shares of Assurant stock in a transaction dated Monday, August 14th.
-The shares were sold at an average price of $143.19, for a total transaction of $572,760.00.
-Following the completion of the transaction, the chief financial officer now directly owns 51,893 shares of the company’s stock, valued at approximately $7,430,558.67.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available at the SEC website.
-Also, CAO Francesca Luthi sold 3,700 shares of the business’s stock in a transaction dated Monday, August 7th.
-The stock was sold at an average price of $142.99, for a total transaction of $529,063.00.
+In related news, CAO Francesca Luthi sold 3,700 shares of the company’s stock in a transaction that occurred on Monday, August 7th.
+The stock was sold at an average price of $142.99, for a total value of $529,063.00.
+Following the sale, the chief accounting officer now owns 11,132 shares in the company, valued at $1,591,764.68.
+The sale was disclosed in a legal filing with the SEC, which is available through this link.
+In other Assurant news, CFO Richard S. Dziadzio sold 4,000 shares of the business’s stock in a transaction that occurred on Monday, August 14th.
+The stock was sold at an average price of $143.19, for a total value of $572,760.00.
+Following the completion of the transaction, the chief financial officer now directly owns 51,893 shares of the company’s stock, valued at $7,430,558.67.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, CAO Francesca Luthi sold 3,700 shares of the business’s stock in a transaction that occurred on Monday, August 7th.
+The shares were sold at an average price of $142.99, for a total value of $529,063.00.
 Following the completion of the transaction, the chief accounting officer now directly owns 11,132 shares of the company’s stock, valued at $1,591,764.68.
 The disclosure for this sale can be found here.
-0.39% of the stock is currently owned by insiders.
+0.39% of the stock is owned by insiders.

 Assurant Price Performance

 Assurant (NYSE:AIZ – Get Free Report) last issued its earnings results on Wednesday, November 1st.
-The financial services provider reported $4.29 earnings per share for the quarter, beating the consensus estimate of $2.48 by $1.81.
-Assurant had a net margin of 4.89% and a return on equity of 17.47%.
-The business had revenue of $2.77 billion for the quarter, compared to analyst estimates of $2.70 billion.
-During the same period in the previous year, the business earned $1.01 EPS.
-The firm’s revenue was up 7.8% on a year-over-year basis.
-As a group, research analysts expect that Assurant, Inc. will post 12.57 EPS for the current fiscal year.
+The financial services provider reported $4.29 EPS for the quarter, beating analysts’ consensus estimates of $2.48 by $1.81.
+The firm had revenue of $2.77 billion for the quarter, compared to analyst estimates of $2.70 billion.
+Assurant had a return on equity of 17.47% and a net margin of 4.89%.
+Assurant’s revenue for the quarter was up 7.8% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $1.01 earnings per share.
+On average, sell-side analysts expect that Assurant, Inc. will post 12.57 earnings per share for the current year.

 Assurant Announces Dividend

-The company also recently declared a quarterly dividend, which was paid on Monday, September 18th.
-Investors of record on Monday, August 28th were issued a dividend of $0.70 per share.
-This represents a $2.80 annualized dividend and a yield of 1.71%.
+The company also recently announced a quarterly dividend, which was paid on Monday, September 18th.
+Investors of record on Monday, August 28th were given a $0.70 dividend.
 The ex-dividend date of this dividend was Friday, August 25th.
+This represents a $2.80 dividend on an annualized basis and a yield of 1.71%.
 Assurant’s dividend payout ratio is currently 28.48%.

 Assurant, Inc, together with its subsidiaries, provides business services that supports, protects, and connects consumer purchases in North America, Latin America, Europe, and the Asia Pacific.
 The company operates through two segments: Global Lifestyle and Global Housing.
 The Global Lifestyle segment offers mobile device solutions, and extended service products and related services for consumer electronics and appliances, and credit and other insurance products; and vehicle protection, leased and financed solutions, and other related services.